AhmeedMalek/Present_Algorithm/README.md

 # Present_Algorithm
-A Python impelementation for Present algorithm which is Ultra-Lightweight Block Cipher
+A Python implementation for Present algorithm which is Ultra-Lightweight Block Cipher